What Is Apple Pay (and How to Use It On Your iPhone)

 • No fees: There is no additional processing or usage fee when you use it, regardless of the device you’re accessing your digital wallet from.

 • Security and privacy: Unlike physical credit and debit cards, which can easily be lost, stolen or broken, this is completely digital and protected by your device’s biometric login, passcodes and more.
 Retailers and online merchants never have access to your payment information, and your device won’t store your card numbers.
-The only information transferred is the data necessary to complete your transaction — that’s it.
+The only information transferred is the data necessary to complete your transaction – that’s it.
+Apple Pay also boasts a fraud rate of just 0.01%, significantly lower than traditional credit card payments.

 How to Set Up and Use Apple Pay on Your Device

-Here’s how to use Apple Pay through your iPhone, Apple Watch, iPad, Mac or online Apple account:
+Let’s look at how to use Apple Pay through your iPhone, Apple Watch, iPad, Mac or online Apple account:

 1. Use the Wallet app: Apple Pay is already on your device – no need to download any additional or third-party apps.
 Find your device’s Wallet app and sign in with your Apple ID.